-Instruments of Memory is a site that documents conversations with womxn in the arts published as interviews and oral history.
+Instruments of Memory is a site that documents conversations with women in the arts published as interviews and oral history.
 It exists as a necessity to make visible those whose work is dedicated to producing, preserving, administering, and promoting the arts in all of its manifestations.
-Its purpose is to give voice to different womxn in different geographical locations and during the many professional stages of their careers, focusing on their work in progress or in a culminated work.
+Its purpose is to give voice to different women in different geographical locations and during the many professional stages of their careers, focusing on their work in progress or in a culminated work.

 Claudia Pretelin is an art historian, independent researcher, and arts administrator based in Los Angeles, California.
 She holds a BA in communications and received her MA and Ph.D. in art history from the National Autonomous University of Mexico (UNAM).
 Her academic work has specialized in the field of photo history and contemporary art.
 She has lectured in Mexico, Argentina, and the United States and her work has been published in magazines such as Time Out México, Alquimia, Revista de Arte y Diseño, La Palabra y El Hombre, and Terremoto.
-For more than ten years she worked for the Mexican photographer Graciela Iturbide and has also assisted & coordinated research in photo collections, museums, and art galleries, including Rochester Contemporary Art Center-RoCo and Los Angeles Contemporary Exhibitions-LACE.
+For more than ten years she worked for the Mexican photographer Graciela Iturbide and has also assisted & coordinated research and exhibitions in photo collections, museums, and art galleries, including Rochester Contemporary Art Center (RoCo) and Los Angeles Contemporary Exhibitions (LACE).
 She currently works as a Curator of Collections in the studio of renowned artist Gary Baseman.

 Editor & Content Advisor